Maxfooo/ChipKit_DAC_PostProcessing/README.md

 Run Analysis.py as main.

-* The UI does nothing at the moment, it will be finished if it becomes necessary.
+* The UI will run the microcontroller to perform a binary up counter sweep (12 bits) on a DAC, and read back the results.
+* The post processing portion of the UI is not ready yet.
-* Load 'TestErialReadToPython.pde' onto a chipkit or arduino to test the python code.
+* Load 'Python_DAC_DAQ.pde' and 'Globals.h' onto a chipkit or arduino to run the python code.
 * The project requires:
 * Python 3.4+
 * Numpy